 - EXAMPLE: Yesterday’s weather was dreadful.

-Use an apostrophe to spell ‘ master’s degree’.
-The ‘s’ in ‘master’s’ indicates a possessive (the degree of a master), not a plural.
+Use an apostrophe to spell ‘master’s degree’.
+The ‘s’ in ‘master’s’ indicates both a possessive (the degree of a master) and a collective singular, not a plural.

-- EXAMPLE: ... she is doing the Master of Science (MSc) in Mechanical Engineering at the University of Twente
+- EXAMPLE: ... she is doing the Master of Science (MSc) degree in Mechanical Engineering at the University of Twente.

 - EXAMPLE: He hopes to complete his bachelor’s in record time.